Optimal design of lottery with cumulative prospect theory: Analysis and algorithms

 for all $\idxplus\in\setIntvl[\numplus]$, where the constant $\optconstplus\geq 0$ is defined as

-\end{theo} \cref{theo:plus} shows that, under the fixed number of gain tickets $\numplus$, the optimal solution consists of uniform prizes and increasing ones.
-In the proof, we explicitly identify the corresponding Lagrange multipliers and confirm that they satisfy the KKT conditions.
-We analyze the behaviors of $\yoptplus$ and the multipliers by dividing them into several cases with one auxiliary index called the flexional one. \begin{conf}We end this subsection by providing the optimal value of \cref{cstr:4thgainsubprob}.\end{conf} \begin{full}From Theorem~\ref{theo:plus}, the optimal value of \cref{cstr:4thgainsubprob} is given as follows.\end{full} \begin{coro} The optimal value of the problem~\cref{cstr:4thgainsubprob} is
+\end{theorem} \cref{THEO:PLUS} shows that, under the fixed number of gain tickets $\numplus$, the optimal solution consists of uniform prizes and increasing ones.
+From this theorem, the optimal value of the problem \cref{cstr:4thgainsubprob} is given as follows. \begin{corollary} The optimal value of the problem \cref{cstr:4thgainsubprob} is